Work underway at Place-des-Arts station

 The work to integrate elevators in the station is now complete and the elevators are in service since June 16, 2022.

 - Expansion and refurbishment of the De Bleury North entrance building, construction of an elevator shaft between the street and fare booth levels, and installation of elevator equipment.

 - Refurbishment of the entrance building’s structural slab and staircases.

-For the installation of two elevators between the fare booth level and the platforms in both directions, the station’s underground infrastructures must be expanded.
-This means that the work will be visible above ground level.
-More information to come.
+- To install the two elevators between the fare booth level and the platforms in both directions, it was necessary to expand the station’s underground infrastructures.

 Originally, Place-des-Arts station had four separate entrance buildings, and three of these have been integrated into buildings.

 - The Jeanne-Mance entrance building was covered by the Musée d’art contemporain in 1992.